MFEK/docs/README.md

 * Eli Heuer;
 * Georg Duffner (for EB Garamond ExtraBold, used in our logo);
 * All organization members, module authors and contributors!
-* All developers of open source font software and fonts!
+* All developers of open source font-related software and fonts!